Chamant8149/cartesia_tts/README.md

 A Home Assistant custom integration that connects to the [Cartesia Sonic](https://cartesia.ai) text-to-speech API, giving HA access to Cartesia's library of 600+ voices across 42 languages with fine-grained control over speed, volume, and emotion.

-> [!NOTE]
-> This is preliminary documentation, there may still be errors or omissions

 > **Disclaimer:** This is an unofficial, community-developed integration.
 It is not affiliated with, endorsed by, or supported by Cartesia AI.
 For Cartesia API support, visit [cartesia.ai](https://cartesia.ai) or their [Discord](https://discord.gg/cartesia).
 For integration issues, please open a GitHub issue on this repository.

 ## Features

 - Full `tts.speak` support in Home Assistant.